clusterzx/StegaCrypt/README.md

 # Welcome to StegaCrypt!

-StegaCrypt is a crypter based on steganography.
+StegaCrypt is a tool based on steganography.
 It offers encryption in one image.
 The source file is saved with an image of your choice, attached to the file and decrypted at runtime.

 # What is LSB-Steganography?
 LSB-Steganography is a steganography technique in which we hide messages inside an image by replacing Least significant bit of image with the bits of message to be hidden.